B2. Operations

 • chart paper (1 sheet per team)

-• manipulatives (for example, interlocking cubes, tokens, base ten materials, Cuisenaire rods)
+• manipulatives (for example, interlocking cubes, counters, base ten materials, relational rods)

 Ask students if they have ever visited a factory that manufactures and packages any product (for example, chocolate factory, water bottling plant) or if they have ever seen a feature story about it.

-Discuss with them the different packaging formats used by manufacturers (for example, chocolate bars in 4-stick or 8-square formats, water bottles in 12- or 24-pack cases).
+Discuss with them the different packaging formats used by manufacturers (for example, chocolate bars in 4-packs, water bottles in 12- or 24-pack cases).

 Present the following scenario in an interesting context.
 For example, tell students: